Darien Province, Panama

 Darien National Park

-The Darien rainforest is a National Park and UNESCO World Heritage Site.
-With proper permissions you can go hiking and camping inside, as we did.
-It doesn’t get many visitors these days though, so a machete is useful for clearing overgrown trails.
+It doesn’t get many visitors these days though, so a machete is useful for clearing the many overgrown trails.

 Chunga Palm Tree

 This tree does not like to be hugged.
-You’ve been warned hippies!
+You’ve been warned, hippies!
 The Chunga Palm (also called Black Palm) is found throughout the rainforests of the Darien.
 Their long, very sharp, bacteria-covered spines can be pretty nasty if you’re not careful.
 Contracting a horrible infection in the middle of the jungle is not recommended.

 Plantain Banana Farm

-This girl along with some other kids came out in the rain to say hello as I stopped at a riverside security checkpoint in the Wounaan village of Vista Alegre.
-A few minutes after this photo was taken the kids helped me save our canoe from floating away down the river with all my gear inside…
+This girl came out in the rain to say hello with some other kids as we stopped at a riverside security checkpoint in the Wounaan village of Vista Alegre.
+A few minutes after this photo was taken, the kids helped me save our canoe from floating down the river with all my gear inside…

-Meet Gilberto Torres Muñetón aka “The Calf” a commander of the notorious Colombian FARC guerrillas.
+Meet Gilberto Torres Muñetón aka “The Calf” a commander of the notorious Colombian FARC anti-government guerrillas.
 Wanted for drug trafficking, arms smuggling, kidnappings, and a bombing that killed 80 people along the border of Panama & Colombia.
-Wanted posters like this are found all around the Darien.
+We saw quite a few of these wanted posters.

-Private Wilson here mans a Senafront checkpoint on the road into Darien.
+Private Wilson here guards a Senafront checkpoint on the road into the Darien.
 The Panamanian Government is trying to re-claim the jungle from smugglers, bandits, and paramilitary groups.
 So there are plenty of camouflage uniforms & machine guns around.

 Kuna Indian Woman

-This is Mariana, our guide Isaac’s mom.
-She stopped in to say hello with her husband and show off their handicrafts, like this Mola bag.
+This is Mariana, she stopped by to say hello along with her husband.
+They showed off some of their handicrafts, like this colorful Mola bag.
 The Kuna are just one of 3 major indigenous groups that call the Darien jungle home.
 The others are called the Embera and the Wounan.

 Flooding is a big problem during the rainy season in Darien Province.
 I experienced this first-hand when trying to leave the area.
 A river broke its bank and submerged the road, forcing everyone to pay for boat rides over to the next dry section of land about 300 yards away.